sjml/python-paper/README.md

 # Paper

 A little tool for generating and managing academic papers.
 Focused on [Chicago Manual of Style citations](https://www.chicagomanualofstyle.org/tools_citationguide.html) and the [paper submission standards of the BC STM](https://libguides.bc.edu/academicpapers_stm/formatting_papers).
+I have no illusions that anyone besides me will want to use it directly, but there may be something of interest **somewhere** in here for **someone**.

 In general, it just does a simple pandoc assembly of whatever Markdown files are in the `content` directory, but it has some custom filters for my/STM needs.
 * citation keys like `@Bible-NABRE` do appropriate in-text biblical citations with the given translation (only referencing it on the first usage unless there are multiple translations used within a single paper)